 Table of Contents

 A dog bite can be scary and painful, but it can also leave you wondering what comes next.
 Is this something the law considers serious enough for a claim?
 Can you recover damages, or is it just a medical issue to handle on your own?
+In Florida, these questions aren’t always straightforward.
+The law treats dog bites differently than many people expect, and what looks like a minor injury to one person can carry legal implications for another.

-What to Know About Dog Bite Laws in Florida
+Dog Bite Laws in Florida

 While this means that dog bite lawsuits in Florida highly favor the victim, it’s important to understand that it does not mean automatic payment in every case.